rishavkr7/webdev-workshop/README.md

 Before you begin, please [sign up for a GitHub account](https://github.com/signup) and then fork this repository into your GitHub account by clicking the Fork button in GitHub (usually on the top right).

 This web development workshop is broken down into 4 parts for Git, HTML, CSS and JavaScript.
-The JavaScript part is further split into 3 sub-parts.
 Each part of the workshop has a separate branch with some code and instructions in the README.
 You need to switch to the appropriate branch in GitHub and your code editor, and then follow the instructions in the README of that branch.

 At any point of time if you want to return back to this document, switch to the "main" branch.